icyTan/portfolio2019/src/pages/bfbc.md

 If we put them together people in a hurry to quickly exit may **accidentally** click the search button, therefore quick exit should be **isolated** from other buttons to avoid accidents.

-![From mid to high fi of our navigation bar](../images/bfbc/1__OtYhd8FDOzR__PL3aSw7Fwg.png) From mid to high fi of our navigation bar
+![From mid to high fi of our navigation bar](../images/bfbc/1__OtYhd8FDOzR__PL3aSw7Fwg.png)

+<figcaption>From mid to high fi of our navigation bar</figcaption>

 We ultimately put search on the left, user testing told us that users themselves liked seeing quick exit prioritized and while it’s weird to see search on the left users weren’t too unhappy with it and could still find it.

 Tapping on the search icon will expand it to a full field that can be used to put your first search input in.

-![From our first pass to our second pass of setting noticeable disclaimers](../images/bfbc/1__qk4dapO__eqcvu8bnQC17pA.png) From our first pass to our second pass of setting noticeable disclaimers
+![From our first pass to our second pass of setting noticeable disclaimers](../images/bfbc/1__qk4dapO__eqcvu8bnQC17pA.png)

+<figcaption>From our first pass to our second pass of setting noticeable disclaimers</figcaption>

 The original idea was to redirect people who need help as soon as possible but we found people **weren’t** **reading** the disclaimer at all.